Spring Initializr

 | Package Name | Root Java package for source code | Derived from Group + Artifact (hyphens removed) | com.acme.inventoryservice |

-Personal preference: I like to use underscore (_) in the artifact name.
-There’s no rule against it, it's just not common.
-But I feel it helps to keep consistency, cause Spring Initializr will replace the hyphen with underscore in some folders.
+Personal preference: I like to use underscores (_) in the artifact name.
+There's no rule against it, but I find it helps to keep consistency, because Spring Initializr will replace the hyphen with underscore in some folders.

 Packaging: JAR vs WAR